On our second trip to Paris, I saw a ghost.

 Two and a half years after leaving Paris for the first time, we boarded a one-way flight to Madrid with a plan to travel the world.

-And as romantic and wonderful and impactful and meaningful all of that sounds and feels looking back, there is another side to our first magical trip to Paris that, in our quest for honesty, bears mentioning: that we had no idea what we were doing.
+And as romantic and wonderful and impactful all of that sounds and feels looking back, there is another side to our first magical trip to Paris that, in our quest for honesty, bears mentioning: that we had no idea what we were doing.

 Before Paris, we had never ridden a metro before.